 Stretching the final vowel of a word

-If a word ends in a vowel, then this vowel can be stretched to sound cuter (or whiny depending on your perspective, this guy in particular hates it).
-The word ‘오빠’ (oppa) is a good example of this.
-For those not familiar with ‘오빠’, it literally means ‘older brother’.
-It is used by girls to refer to a guy who is a little bit older than them.
+You can use this type of aegyo cuteness if a word ends in a vowel.
+In this case, the vowel would be stretched to sound cuter (or whiny, depending on your perspective, this guy, in particular, hates it).
+The word 오빠 (oppa) is a good example of this kind of aegyo.
+It means “older brother” for those not familiar with 오빠 (Oppa).
+Girls use it to refer to a guy who is a little bit older than them.

-Since lots of guys like being called ‘oppa’, saying this word in a cute manner has more effect than other words might.
-Unfortunately for guys, saying ‘누나’ (noona) in this way will not have quite the same effect.
+Since lots of guys like being called “Oppa,” using this word in a cute aegyo manner has more effect than other words might.
+Unfortunately for guys, using aegyo to show cuteness in this way with the word 누나 (Nuna) will not have quite the same effect.

-Be warned, this can drive you mad if you are using a dictionary to translate somebody’s 애교 text messages!
+Be warned; this can drive you mad if you use a dictionary to translate somebody’s 애교 (aegyo) text messages!

-The ‘요’ (yo) at the end of many Korean sentences is also often written as ‘용’ (yong) when people are using this sort of aegyo.
-For example, ‘뭐해요?’ may be changed to ‘뭐해용?’.
+The 요 (yo) at the end of many Korean sentences are also often written as 용 (yong) when people are using this sort of aegyo.
+For example, 뭐해요 (mwohaeyo) may be changed to 뭐해용 (mwohaeyong).